-We have considered and have taken action, as appropriate, to address the matters identified in Part I of the Draft Report, including considerations included in AS 2901, Consideration of Omitted Procedures after the Report Date, and AS 2905, Subsequent Discovery of Facts Existing at the Date of the Auditor's Report.
+We have carefully evaluated the matters identified by the PCAOB inspection team in Part I of the Draft Report.
+In that regard, we have considered the performance of additional procedures in accordance with AS 2901: Consideration of Omitted Procedures After the Report Date and AS 2905: Subsequent Discovery of Facts Existing at the Date of the Auditor's Report, and when appropriate, will provide additional documentation to more completely describe and support our procedures and conclusions.